-In many presentations, the vision and mission slides aren’t prepared with the attention those key company statements deserve.
+In many presentations, vision and mission illustration slides aren’t prepared with the attention those key company statements deserve.
 They are usually presented as a plain text quote.
 We’d like to inspire you by offering a few far more creative ways to communicate these impactful phrases to your listeners.

 Door graphics at the staircase end can represent an exit strategy if that’s your intended direction.
 That is often the case for start-up pitch presentations when applying for venture funds.

 #2: Use Original Picture Placeholders for Mission, Vision and Values Slide